yousefvand/shellman/COMMANDS.md

   exit 0 # Exit gracefully.
 }

-# Put this line at the beginning of your script entry point (after function definitions).
+# Put this line at the beginning of your script (after functions used by event handlers).
 # Register exit event handler.
 trap on_exit EXIT
 ```